WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Introduction

 \textbf{Strategy 2.} To prevent the transient noise of HVAC from impacting speech reconstruction, WaLi reconstructs both the clean magnitude and phase of the missing frequencies from the low-frequency aliased components.
-To jointly reconstruct clean magnitude and phase, WaLi is designed as a complex-valued network, which can enhance both the amplitude and phase of pressure sensor data using complex-valued time-frequency (T-F) spectrogram \cite{williamson2016complex}.
+To jointly reconstruct clean magnitude and phase, WaLi is designed as a \textit{complex-valued network}, which can enhance both the amplitude and phase of pressure sensor data using complex-valued time-frequency (T-F) spectrogram \cite{williamson2016complex}.
 As complex-valued T-F spectrograms have both magnitude and phase information, WaLi takes the complex-valued T-F spectrograms as input and removes noisy phases from them, motivated by the fact that phase plays a crucial role in speech enhancement \cite{yin2020phasen}.
-Prior works \cite{wang2024vibspeech,hu2022accear,zhang2023spy} only use real-valued T-F spectrograms.
-Therefore, they cannot reconstruct clean phase under noisy conditions.
-WaLi employs complex multi-resolution STFT loss to reconstruct clean magnitude and phase from the noisy pressure sensor data.
+Prior works \cite{wang2024vibspeech,hu2022accear,zhang2023spy} only use real-valued T-F spectrograms and cannot reconstruct a clean phase under noisy conditions.
+Moreover, WaLi employs a \textit{complex multi-resolution Short-Time Fourier Transformation (STFT) loss} to reconstruct clean magnitude and phase from the noisy pressure sensor data.

-We extensively evaluate the effectiveness of WaLi through real-world experiments, using five evaluation metrics - LSD, NISQA-MOS, PESQ, STOI, and SI-SDR.
-The full form of these terms is given in Section \ref{subsec:Evaluation_Metrics}.
+We extensively evaluate the effectiveness of WaLi in \ul{two real-world anonymous industrial facilities, using {{six}} evaluation metrics - LSD, NISQA-MOS, PESQ, STOI, {{WER}}, and SI-SDR} (see Section \ref{subsec:Evaluation_Metrics} for the full form of these terms).
 Our findings highlight the serious privacy implications of pressure sensors in HVAC systems.
-The implications could be particularly severe in critical environments, such as industrial facilities, corporate offices, and healthcare institutions, where eavesdropping can expose sensitive information and compromise privacy.
+The implications could be particularly severe in critical environments, such as industrial facilities, corporate offices, and healthcare institutions, where eavesdropping can expose sensitive private information.
 Our main contributions are summarized as follows:

-\textbf{1.} We propose WaLi, an acoustic eavesdropping system that uses pressure sensor data to reconstruct intelligible user speech.
-To the best of our knowledge, WaLi is the first method that recovers intelligible speech with an unconstrained vocabulary rather than recognizing individual hot words/phrases from the pressure sensor data.
+\textbf{1.} We propose WaLi, an acoustic eavesdropping system that uses pressure sensor data to reconstruct intelligible user speech. \textit{To the best of our knowledge, WaLi is the first method that recovers intelligible speech with an unconstrained vocabulary rather than recognizing individual hot words/phrases from the pressure sensor data.}